 4. A CDP ingests data from any source

-If truth be told, it truly doesn’t matter where your customers are and what they’re doing—whether they’re reading your blog or using your chatbot, data is being generated at all times, collected from simple interactions to complex operations.
+If truth be told, it truly doesn’t matter where your customers are and what they’re doing.
+Whether they’re reading your blog or using your chatbot, data is being generated at all times, collected from simple interactions to complex operations.

 5. A CDP elevates digital transformation

-To put it out simply, a digital transformation process should rely on—and a lot!—on a Customer Data Platform.
+Simply, a digital transformation process should rely on—and a lot!—on a Customer Data Platform.

 By watching digital-native organizations, it becomes clear that many technologies can be embedded to digitize businesses.